 The COVID-19 pandemic has created tremendous challenges and the need for rapid and thoughtful decision-making on an unprecedented scale.
 Throughout my career I’ve understood that having strong values as the foundation of a company is key to leading in both good times and difficult ones.
 With clear principles serving as guideposts, decisions come more easily.
 People at all levels of an organisation know what to do, because they know what is important.

 This has been true at Raymond James since our founding.
 It has allowed us to successfully serve clients through every economic recession and major market disruption since 1962.
-And it has been evident through the actions of our wealth managers and associates in recent months.
+And it has been evident through the actions of our wealth managers and associates since the COVID-19 pandemic began.

-As the coronavirus situation continues, Raymond James is closely monitoring information from health and government officials, while prudently planning for the future.
+As the coronavirus situation continues to evolve, Raymond James is closely monitoring information from health and government officials, while prudently planning for the future.
 Our focus remains first and foremost on the health and safety of clients, wealth management teams and head office associates.

-In order to help keep associates safe, since March the vast majority of our head office team have been working from home, with technology and collaboration tools in place to ensure we can all successfully accomplish our jobs.
+Since March 2020 the vast majority of our head office team have been working from home, with technology and collaboration tools in place to ensure we can all successfully accomplish our jobs.
 The remaining staff members have performed vital tasks at head office that require onsite execution, while observing social distancing and travelling to the office in a safe manner.

-Post is our challenge, given the majority of staff are working from home.
-Inevitably any post may also be delayed.
+Post remains a challenge, given the majority of staff continue to work from home.
 Your wealth managers are already taking steps to ensure account opening and other documents are delivered to us electronically.
 We ask that you make all payments to us electronically rather than by cheque.

 Our associates are our most valuable resource – and we will continue to make decisions with their health and well-being at the forefront.

 Our ability to weather difficult periods like this one is also a result of the conservative management approach that is practised throughout our firm.